Edgio

 1. Set the Rule Action option to the enforcement action that will be applied when a client’s reCAPTCHA score falls below an acceptable level.

-2. From the Action Status option, determine the HTTP status code for the response provided to clients that are being served the reCAPTCHA.
+2. In the Action Status option, set the HTTP status code for the response provided to clients that are being served the reCAPTCHA.

 Setting this option to certain status codes (e.g., 204) may prevent clients from properly displaying your site.